DBMaestroDev/dbm_demo/README.md

-# hr_demo
+# dbm_demo
-Sample HR Scripts for database deployment
+Sample Scripts and devops code for database deployment

 ### Place scripts in folders named for Versions in Versions
 ### Place scripts in folders named for Jira tickets in Issues